thisiskennyb/boulder_comp/backend/README.md

 ## AWS S3 Setup
-This project has file storage set up to use AWS S3 bucket storage.
-To properly handle images in the application
+This project has file storage set up through an AWS S3 bucket to properly handle images in the application.
+Setting this up will allow access to upload images for a user avatar, league image, and team image.
+The app will still run without access to an S3 bucket but the user will be unable to upload any images.

 This is a service provided by AWS, to get started, create an account and login
 - Click [here](https://aws.amazon.com/free/?gclid=CjwKCAiA0bWvBhBjEiwAtEsoW6CceEBLLkMr_4_vTAO2PTn3y-aLEu0V9fuZs8e514idfAa1maElpxoCIi8QAvD_BwE&trk=6a4c3e9d-cdc9-4e25-8dd9-2bd8d15afbca&sc_channel=ps&ef_id=CjwKCAiA0bWvBhBjEiwAtEsoW6CceEBLLkMr_4_vTAO2PTn3y-aLEu0V9fuZs8e514idfAa1maElpxoCIi8QAvD_BwE:G:s&s_kwcid=AL!4422!3!651751059780!e!!g!!aws!19852662197!145019195897&all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all)

 - [ ] Go to AWS and Create a S3 Bucket
     - [ ] Give bucket a name